mangila/spring-crud/README.md

 Live Integration testing is done with [Venom](https://github.com/ovh/venom).

 [Pre-commit](https://pre-commit.com/) hooks are used to run tests before a git commit.

-**NOTE: This project is just for demonstration purposes.
-Just me setting up a project, nothing fancy.
-I mostly use this kind of repos as my flashcards.**

 ### Api